 He charges $699 for his Building a Second Brain course.

 If you are just starting out, charging $3,997 or even $99 for a course may sound impossible.
 But you would be surprised to see just how many bloggers are successfully selling courses online and generating more than just a passive income from it.

-Although all of the passive income from blogging methods on this list can make you a millionaire, some are easier than others.
+Although all of the passive income from blogging methods on this list can make you good money, some are easier than others.

 If you are just starting out, I recommend that you start with affiliate marketing.